11:00 a.m.–12:30 p.m. ET

 Developed by the ITE TSMO Council

-This session highlights how TSMO strategies are driving resilience in the face of extreme weather and infrastructure challenges.
+This session highlights how TSMO strategies are strengthening resilience in the face of extreme weather and infrastructure challenges.
 Speakers will discuss USDOT’s resilience and data initiatives, share insights from North Carolina and Virginia’s response to 2024 hurricanes, and provide an ex-post analysis of maintaining operations during Maryland’s Francis Scott Key bridge collapse.
 Florida will also present its forward-looking approach to planning for operational continuity, offering lessons for creating more resilient transportation systems.

 2:30–3:30 p.m.
 ET